dgaydukov/cert-aws/sa/files/sa.md

 20 => 32(2**5)
 * Routing table - a list of ip-addresses and subnet masks of all networks connected to the router, stored in router RAM.
 * VPN (Virtual Private Network) - encrypted connection(also called tunnel) over public network (usually Internet) between 2 or more private networks.
 It encrypt packet, add new headers.
-Split tunnel.
-By default all traffic (both to external resources like google.com and to on-premise network) goes through vpn tunnel.
+Split tunnel - by default all traffic (both to external resources like google.com and to on-premise network) goes through vpn tunnel.
 But this can be a problem, cause it may overload tunnel.
 To solve this issue there is split of tunnel so based on destination packets are go either though vpn tunnel or directly to internet (take a look at `files/images/vpn-split-tunneling.svg`)
 * iSCSI (Internet Small Computer Systems Interface) - transport layer protocol, works above TCP.
 Initiator (server) packages SCSI commands into network packets, and sends it to Target (remote storage).
-For all subnets you shouldn't use first & last address
+For all subnets you shouldn't use first & last address:
 * first address - network identification (refers to the subnet itself and is used for routing purposes) Look at the binary representations for the ip address and the subnet mask.
 In the process of determining the route they are binary combined with AND.
 1&0=0, 1&1=1, 0&0=0.
 The network part of the address remains unaffected, but the host part becomes all-zero.
 If you could use the .0 address for a host too, how would you different it from the net?